-Electric trains are more energy efficient than diesel ones.
-Assessments as to the scale of the advantage vary and are highly dependent on a range of assumptions but the DfT's 'Delivering a Sustainable Railway' document of July 2007 estimated the savings to be in the region of 18 per cent.
-High speed electric trains also have a higher carrying capacity than diesel trains leading the DfT to conclude that the overall advantage of electric over diesel trains to be between 20 and 40 per cent depending on load factor and generation mix.
-We expect this benefit to be further emphasised as the emissions levels are tightened in 2012 which will require additional filtration, and hence space, for diesel engines.
+Electric trains are generally more energy efficient than diesel ones.
+The efficiency differences depend on the type of diesel engine assumed in the comparison.
+Assessments as to the scale of the advantage vary and are highly dependent on a range of assumptions but the DfT's "Delivering a Sustainable Railway" document of July 2007 estimated the savings for passenger trains to be in the region of 18 percent.
+High speed electric trains also have a higher carrying capacity than diesel trains leading the DfT to conclude that the overall advantage of electric over diesel trains to be between 20 and 40 percent depending on load factor and generation mix.
+We expect this benefit to be further emphasised as the emissions levels legislation is tightened in 2012.
+This will require additional filtration, and hence additional space, for diesel engines.